nodiscc/xsrv/docs/installation/controller-preparation.md

 # Controller preparation

-A **controller** machine will be used for deployment and remote administration.
-The controller stores a [text description of your setup](../usage.md), and deploys it to remote [hosts](server-preparation.md) over SSH.
+The controller machine will be used for deployment and remote administration.
+The controller stores all procedures (`playbook`/`roles`) and configuration values (`vars`) for your specific setup, and deploys it to remote [hosts](server-preparation.md) over SSH.

 Any PC, dedicated server, VM or container where a SSH client, Python and Bash are available can be used as a controller.

+Roles can be used from the `xsrv` command-line tool, or as a [collection](usage.md) in your own ansible playbooks.

 ## Linux